Converting an mV/V Load Cell Signal into Engineering Units: Why This May be the Most Accurate and Cost-Effective Way to Use a Calibration Curve

 With a span calibration that requires adjustments at every calibration interval, are trends truly detectable?
 When coefficients are used, the reference laboratory is merely reading the Actual Reading mV/V values at the time of each calibration.
 It is much easier to establish the baseline or monitor the results based on units that are rarely adjusted.

-Adjustments could happen if an indicator failed or a simulator is used to standardize the meter.
+Adjustments could happen if an indicator fails or a simulator is used to standardize the meter.
 Though that is another error source relating to the electrical side.
 If the indicator and load cell are paired and stay together as a system, this point is moot.

 It is highly recommended that one keeps their load cells and meter paired from one calibration to the next.
 When the reference laboratory reads and reports in mV/V using the least-squares method, one's “As Received” calibration becomes the same as the “As Returned.”
 The end-user is given a new set of coefficients to use.
 The mV/V values are recorded and can be monitored.
 The new coefficients will likely account for any drift that has happened and bring the force-measuring system back to having a much lower bias than the span calibration.